How Resume Writing Costs Are Determined & What They Can Tell You About A Service

 You know how much time goes into preparing a resume.

-That's the equivalent of a full working day.
+As you can see, the end-to-end writing process takes the equivalent of a full working day.

-Remember that value-add in working with a resume writer is not only their writing ability but also their ability to ask the right questions.
+Remember that the value-add in working with a resume writer is not only their writing ability but also their ability to ask the right questions.

-How To Decide How Much to Spend on a Resume
+How Much to Spend on a Resume

-You should think of resume writing as an investment in your career.
+Think of resume writing as an investment in your career.

 We'll argue that it's worth spending about 1-2% of your annual salary on a quality resume.